syncfusion-content/uwp-docs/uwp/CellGrid/Rows-and-Columns.md

 ## Freeze rows and columns

-The SfCellGrid provides support to keep an area of a visible grid when scrolling to another area by fixing any number of rows and columns is called freezing.
+The Excel-like Grid provides support to keep an area of a visible grid when scrolling to another area by fixing any number of rows and columns is called freezing.

 {% tabs %}
 {% highlight c# %}